Plaanck/notes/Paper 1 - Computer Systems/1.2 Software And Software Development/2 - Application Generation.md

 ## Linkers

-- The Linker is responsible for putting the appropriate machine addresses in
+- The Linker is responsible for putting the appropriate machine addresses in all the external call and return instructions, so that all external library routines are linked together correctly.
+- There are two methods to pull in the library that the code needs:
+	- ***Static Linking***: All required code required from libraries are added into finished machine code, resulting in a large executable file.
+	- ***Dynamic Linking***: Compiled versions of the libraries are stored on the host computer, and links in the required code from the libraries during runtime, cutting down on the file size.
+		- This can cause issues if the libraries change, however, as routines may be called incorrectly.

+## Loaders

+- The loader is the part of the OS that loads the EXE file into memory, ready to be run
+	- When using Dynamic Linking it also handles loading the required libraries into memory